techgeek03/dapr-actor-reminders/README.md

-# Dapr Actors Reminders
+# Dapr Actors on dotNet

-Project for testing dapr actor reminders.
+Project for testing dapr actor with dotNet SDK.

 ## Pre-requirements